Tire Applications and Positions

 Matching and Spacing of Duals

 Paired tires on a common axle allow for increased load capacity and towing capability.
-Paired tires should always be of the same size designation, construction, tread design and as close as possible to the same outside diameter.
+Paired tires should be of the same size designation, same construction and tread design, and as close as possible to the same outside diameter.

 Impact of Mismatched Duals

 Mismatching duals forces the larger diameter tire to carry an overload, causing it to overdeflect and overheat.
 The smaller diameter tire, lacking proper road contact, wears faster and irregularly.
 Tire damage, such as tread or ply separation, tire body breaks and blowouts, can develop from mismatched duals.
 Proper spacing precludes tire rubbing and excessive heat generation.

 Using the same tire size and construction specified as O.E. for a vehicle normally yields the best performance.
 However, sometimes mixing different tire sizes and constructions on a vehicle is necessary, provided certain rules are followed.

 - Never mix different tire sizes or construction types on the same axle.